xKotelek/quickpay-docs/docs/source/index.rst

 * Websites (checkout boxes - comming soon)

-Check out the :doc:`quickstart` section for further information, including how to :ref:`usageweb` the project on websites or :ref:`usagedc` on discord servers.
+Check out the :doc:`quickstart` section for further information, including how to :doc:`usageweb` the project on websites or :doc:`usagedc` on discord servers.

 .. note::